 What Is R in Data Science?

-You can call R, as Wikipedia does, “a programming language and software environment for statistical computing and graphics.”
-But, if you’re familiar with R, you probably know it’s a lot more than that.
+The R Foundation, a nonprofit focused on supporting the continued development of R through the R Project, describes R as “a language and environment for statistical computing and graphics.”
+But, if you’re familiar with R for data science, you probably know it’s a lot more than that.

-- R is a programming language: An object-oriented language created by statisticians, R provides objects, operators, and functions that allow users to explore, model, and visualize data.
+- R is a programming language.
+As a programming language, R provides objects, operators and functions that allow users to explore, model and visualize data.